Enhancements for START TRANSACTION WITH CONSISTENT SNAPSHOT

-With the introduction of group commit, MariaDB also introduces an enhanced storage engine API for COMMIT that allows engines to coordinate commit ordering and visibility with each other and with the binary log.
+With the introduction of group commit, MariaDB also introduced an enhanced storage engine API for COMMIT that allows engines to coordinate commit ordering and visibility with each other and with the binary log.

 With these improvements, the

-START TRANSACTION WITH CONSISTENT SNAPSHOT statement has also been enhanced to ensure consistency between storage engines that support the new
+START TRANSACTION WITH CONSISTENT SNAPSHOT statement was enhanced to ensure consistency between storage engines that support the new

 API.
 At the time of writing, the supporting engines are XtraDB and PBXT.
 In